RKlompUU/nix-recipes/pg-server/README.md

 # Posgres server

+This is a nix solution for setting up (temporary) Postgres server(s) for dev work.
+State is stored on disk (in this folder, under database instance named subfolders), and thus will survive reboots.

+Unlike running with Docker, applying this will allow to execute Postgres natively (this may be especially nice on MacOS, where Docker is entirely virtualized).
+Subjectively it's also simply more fun to run Postgres natively as opposed to through the dockerized image :)

+## How to run

 To start, execute `./run`.
 The terminal will drop into a session where in the background the postgres server is running.
 While in this session, executing`psql` will enter the database. `./run` optionally accepts a database instance name, defaults to `default`.

 To stop, Ctrl+d or execute `exit`, or execute `fin`.